tanismith/personal-website/static/projects/skincare-products-ecommerce-app-ui-ux.md

 ### Short user description

-This app focuses on female users between 18 and 35 years of age who are looking for vegan products to maintain both facial and body skincare.
+This app focuses on female users who are looking for vegan products to maintain both facial and body skincare.

-Their commitment and love for animals motivate them to use products not tested on animals and free of aggressive chemicals.
+Their commitment and love for ecology motivate them to use products not tested on animals and free of aggressive chemicals.

 They prefer to buy online because of the ease of finding the products they are looking for and the convenience of receiving their products at home.